daniele-salvagni/escape-from-the-aliens/README.md

 The model is pretty straightforward, the various decks of cards are implemented with a generic `Deck` class that automatically shuffle cards in a transparent way when they are finished, some standard creational pattern have been used to instantiate various classes and Zones are loaded from files.

-The constraints of the hexagonal maps are modeled by implementing some of the algorithms on Amit Patel's blog ([Hexagonal Grids](http://www.redblobgames.com/grids/hexagons/)).
+The constraints of the hexagonal maps are modeled by implementing some of the algorithms on *Amit Patel*'s blog ([Hexagonal Grids](http://www.redblobgames.com/grids/hexagons/)).

 #### Map encoding ####

-As hexahonal maps are hard to understand, we decided not to use Plain Text, XML files or external tools, but we used something quick and accessible to everyone to edit them or create new ones, images.
+As hexagonal maps are hard to understand, we decided not to use Plain Text, XML files or external tools, but we used something quick and accessible to everyone to edit them or create new ones, images.

 The official supported format for map files is .PNG (but also other formats may work), it is mandatory not to use lossy compression.
 By using 2x2px cells and shifting down each even column by 1px it is very easy to understand cell adjacency, giving an overview of the map and the possibility for anyone to edit them with the most basic image editing software.
 It could also be helpful in the case of the implementation of a random map generator to have an overview of the generated maps without the need of a graphical interface.